Skip to main content

 As the largest Jewish student organization in the world, Hillel builds connections with emerging adults at more than 550 colleges and universities, and inspires them to direct their own path.
 During their formative college years, students are challenged to explore, experience, and create vibrant Jewish lives.
 As a campus Hillel, our job is to do just that!

-2. The WashU Hillel building is located at 6300 Forsyth Boulevard.
+The WashU Hillel building is located at 6300 Forsyth Boulevard.
 We are located directly across from the architecture school, which is past Brookings.
 From the Washington University South 40 (where underclassman residence halls are located), go to the underpass, and make a right before you actually go under Forsyth.
 Go up the stairs, and walk down Forsyth until you see WashU Hillel.
-For more information and directions to Hillel, go to our Building tab in the About Us section.

 Hillel is the only pluralistic Jewish organization at WashU, meaning we don't identify with or push any one denomination or way to be Jewish.
 Pluralism recognizes, validates, and embraces a variety of expressions of Jewish life, culture, and observance in community.
 This includes the flexibility to create unique spaces where different expressions happen (i.e. various denominational Shabbat services) or one space where multiple Jewish expressions and identities can coexist (Shabbat dinner).